How to Determine the Process ID of a Program in Windows 11

 To determine the program process ID through Resource Monitor in Windows 11, follow the steps below:

-2. Look for Resource Monitor and click the top result to run the program.
+- Locate Resource Monitor and click the top result to run it.

-After completing the steps, the program will display information about the process ID in the “PID” column.
+After completing the steps, the program displays the process ID in the “PID” column.

 How to check process ID from PowerShell in Windows 11